 In 2015, the Company noted the end of the program and proceeded with the reimbursements provided in the event of commercial failure of the program in 2017 and in 2018.
-An expertise commissioned by BpiFrance is planned for the year 2020 and should make it possible to close this file in the coming months.
+An expertise commissioned by Bpifrance has been realized in 2020.